 When you visit our website and consent to using cookies.

-When you make an online purchase and check out as a guest.
+When you make an online purchase and check out as a registered user or as a guest.

 When you create an account with us.